omar2535/GraphQLer/README.md

-                        mode to run the program in --auth AUTH           authentication token Example: 'Bearer arandompat-abcdefgh' --proxy PROXY         proxy to use for requests (ie. http://127.0.0.1:8080) --node NODE           node to run
-  --version             display version
+                        mode to run the program in --auth AUTH           authentication token Example: 'Bearer arandompat-abcdefgh' --proxy PROXY         proxy to use for requests (ie. http://127.0.0.1:8080) --node NODE           node to run (only used in single mode) --version             display version
 ```